devycarol/Emilla/README.md

 # Emilla
-A powerful, you-respecting assistant for Android.
+A powerful Android assistant that respects you.

 ## [Releases](https://github.com/devycarol/Emilla/releases)